 Contract waivers refer to the formal granting of exceptions or relaxations from specified terms or obligations outlined in contractual agreements.
 These waivers are typically authorised by the Combined Authority to address specific circumstances that may arise during the implementation of projects.
-The waivers allow for deviations from contractual terms while ensuring that the overall commitments are uncheld.
+The waivers allow for deviations from contractual terms while ensuing that the overall commitments are upheld.

-Tracking the number of active contract waivers provides valuable insights into the flexibility and adaptability of our procurement processes.
+Tracking the number of contract waivers submitted provides valuable insights into the flexibility and adaptability of our procurement processes.
 It helps the CA identify areas where waivers are frequently requested and evaluate the effectiveness of our contractual requirements.
-By monitoring this metric, the CA can assess our ability to respond to unique circumstances and identify opportunities for streamlining the CA's procurement procedures.
-The goal is to reduce the number of waivers that are active over time.
-A decrease in waivers suggests that the Combined Authority's (CA) procurement processes are well-aligned with its needs, minimising the requirement for exceptions and waivers.
-It signifies that the CA's contractual requirements are clear, comprehensive, and effectively address the unique needs of projects.
-A decrease in waivers also indicates improved efficiency and compliance with established procedures, reducing risks and potential delays in project execution.
-The data shows the number of active waivers over rolling 12 month average.
-This is utilised to provide a more stable representation of the trend over time.
+By monitoring this metric, the CA can assess our ability to respond to unique circumstances and identify opportunities for streamling the CA's procurement procedures.

 The data for this metric is collected through the internal tracking system used by the procurement office.
-This enables the CA to accurately track the number of active waivers over a specific period.
+Whenever a waiver request is submitted, it is logged and recorded in the system.
+This enables the CA to accurately track the number of waivers submitted over a specific period.

 It is also important to consider limitations of the metric.
-External factors such as changes in regulations and unforeseen circumstances can lead to the need of increasing waivers but does not necessarily indicative of contract management and perfomance issues.
+External factors such as changes in regulations and unforeseen circumstances can lead to the need of increasing waivers but does not necessarily indicative of contract management and performance issues.